Cincinnati: 21st century to present

-Paycor Stadium opened in 2000 and Great American Ball Park opened in 2003, both funded by a sales tax increase in Hamilton County passed in 1996.
+Paycor Stadium (home of the Cincinnati Bengals) opened in 2000, and Great American Ball Park (home of the Cincinnati Reds) opened in 2003, both funded by a sales tax increase in Hamilton County passed in 1996.

-In April 2001, racially charged riots occurred after police fatally shot a young unarmed black man, Timothy Thomas, during a foot pursuit to arrest him, mostly for outstanding traffic warrants.
-After the 2001 riots, the ACLU, Cincinnati Black United Front, the city and its police union agreed upon a community-oriented policing strategy.
-The agreement has been used as a model across the country for building relationships between police and local communities.
-Subsequently, substantial transformations unfolded, particularly in the process of gentrification within the Over-the-Rhine neighborhood.
+In April 2001, race riots occurred in the Over-the-Rhine neighborhood after police fatally shot a young unarmed black man, Timothy Thomas, during a foot pursuit to arrest him, mostly for outstanding traffic warrants.
+After the 2001 riots, the American Civil Liberties Union, Cincinnati Black United Front, the city and its police union agreed upon a more community-oriented policing strategy.
+The agreement has been used as a model across the country for building law enforcement-based relationships between local communities and police.
+Subsequently, substantial transformations unfolded, particularly the gentrification of Over-the-Rhine.

 In 2015, unarmed black motorist Samuel DuBose was fatally shot by white University of Cincinnati police officer Ray Tensing after a routine traffic stop.
 The resulting legal proceedings in late 2016 became a recurring focus of national news media.
 Several protests involving the Black Lives Matter movement were carried out.

-In 2018, MLS announced the inclusion of FC Cincinnati, becoming the city's third professional sports team.
+In 2018, Major League Soccer announced the inclusion of FC Cincinnati, becoming the city's third professional sports team.
 TQL Stadium, located on Cincinnati's west end, was subsequently constructed and opened its doors in 2021.
-The 2020 census revealed that Cincinnati had witnessed population growth, the first such increase since the 1950 census.
-On January 4, 2022, Aftab Pureval assumed office as the 70th mayor of Cincinnati.
+The 2020 census revealed that Cincinnati had witnessed population growth for the first time since the 1950 census.
+In 2022, Aftab Pureval assumed office as the 70th mayor of Cincinnati and became the city's first Asian-American mayor.